JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7983 days**.
+Here is a random fact about me - I have been on this planet for **7984 days**.

-And here is a just a random fact -  **There was a book written fourteen years before the sinking of the Titanic happened titled "Futility" by Morgan Robertson.
-This book was remarkably similar to the tragedy that happened to the Titanic in 1912**.
+And here is a just a random fact -  **If someone was to fly once around the surface of the moon, it would be equal to a round trip from New York to London**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)